Walker-Industries-RnD/shinra-meisin/README.md

 ---

 ## License

+Copyright (c) 2026 Walker Industries R&D All rights reserved.

+This is a work-in-progress prototype.
+You may view the source code for personal evaluation purposes only.
+NO license is granted (express or implied) for:

+- copying
+- modification
+- distribution
+- commercial use
+- derivative works
+- or any other form of exploitation

+It'll be open-sourced when it's actually ready and has examples ready.
+Until then: look, don't touch.
+Seriously.

 <img src="https://github.com/Walker-Industries-RnD/Malicious-Affiliation-Ban/blob/main/WIBan.png?raw=true" align="center" style="margin-left: 20px; margin-bottom: 20px;"/>

 > Unauthorized use of the artwork — including but not limited to copying, distribution, modification, or inclusion in any machine-learning training dataset — is strictly prohibited and will be prosecuted to the fullest extent of the law.